 Types of Fire Extinguishers

-• Fire extinguishers typically found in homes tend to be water- or foam-based.
-Industry experts recommend homeowners have an all-purpose ABC dry chemical extinguisher to handle a variety of fires, except kitchen grease fires.
+- Fire extinguishers typically found in homes tend to be water- or foam-based.
+Industry experts recommend homeowners have an all-purpose ABC dry chemical extinguisher (view example on Amazon) to handle a variety of fires, except kitchen grease fires.

-• Kitchen fires, known as Class K, should never be fought with water.
+- Kitchen fires, known as Class K, should never be fought with water.
 To battle a small grease fire in a frying pan, turn off the heat and cover the pan with a metal lid or throw a large amount of baking soda all over it.
-If you regularly cook with big quantities of cooking oil, purchase a “wet chemical” extinguisher rated for grease fires (it will work on some Class A fires as well).
+If you regularly cook with big quantities of cooking oil, purchase a “wet chemical” extinguisher rated for grease fires (view example on Amazon).
+This type will work on some Class A fires as well.

 All extinguishers are only meant to deal with fires in the “incipient stage,” which is fire department lingo for “just getting started.”
 If the fire is as tall as you, leave the area immediately, close the door to the room, and call 911.